Need or no-need? 10 Things you probably won’t need for your wedding.

-You can choose to do toasts that are about 30-40 seconds long each, to keep it simple and give special people a chance to speak out and show some love!
+You can choose to make toasts about 30-40 seconds long each, to keep it simple and give special people a chance to speak out and show some love!

-Especially during this time of everything Uber, you might want to consider pre-booking Uber XL or something similar.
+Especially during everything Uber, you might want to consider pre-booking Uber XL or something similar.

 This works great if you are only traveling from one venue to the other.
 If you are planning for multiple stops, a limo might still be a better bet for you.